back

 Default on a Secured Loan

 A secured loan is a loan that is backed by some sort of collateral.
-A mortgage or car loan are examples of the most popular kind of secured loan.
+A mortgage or car loan are two examples of the most popular kind of secured loan.
 If you miss payments and default on a secured loan, the lender has the right to claim the collateral.
 For example, a defaulted mortgage could result in the bank foreclosing on the home.
 Or, an unpaid car loan means that the bank could repossess your car.
 In both examples, the lender takes the real property to sell the asset and recoup the money lost on your defaulted loan.

 Default on an Unsecured Loan

 Unsecured loans are essentially lines of credit that you can repay in installments.
-Examples of Unsecured debt include:
+Examples of unsecured debt include:

-Unsecured loans tend to take longer to go into default than secured loans.
+Unsecured loans tend to take longer to go into default than secured loans

 When you default on those loans, your lender has no collateral to repossess.
 However, the lender can do many things in their power to try to get their money back.